kawaii-ghost/kawaii-ghost/README.md

 ```
-> “Isn’t it funny how day by day nothing changes,
-> but when you look back, everything is different?.”
-> - C.S.
-Lewis
+> "Remember, Right and Good doesn't always sync."
+> "In fact, what cause chaos is them."
 ```

 ###### LE char 2318339454418644048 571230646236 1154893547565419547 141733916496